We only offer grants to registered charities with a total annual expenditure of less than £40,000 who are undertaking work with our priority groups.

 - Education and learning (with a particular interest in people who are educationally disadvantaged, whether adults or children)

-We only make grants for core funding.
+We only make grants for ongoing core funding.
 We define core funding as the costs associated with regular activities or services that have been ongoing for at least a year.
-We can not fund new projects, extra services or additional delivery costs.
-This includes creating a paid post for work that is currently undertaken on a voluntary basis or rent for premises that are currently cost free.
+We do not fund new work or projects.

 Applications that don't address at least two of the above are unlikely to receive a grant.